RodZill4/material-maker/material_maker/doc/node_miscellaneous_buffer.rst

 Inputs
 ++++++

-The **Buffer** node has an input that will be saved when exporting the project.
+The **Buffer** node has an input that will be stored into its buffer image.

 Outputs
 +++++++